captionpoint/captionpoint-plays/ANTIGONE-centered.md

 ---

-There is a doom that haunts our house.
+There is a curse that haunts our home.
 Mother and son breeding life!

 ---